Specific Stock Traders Should Stick To Stocks Not Economics!

 https://www.advisorperspectives.com/dshort/updates/2019/12/13/s-p-500-snapshot-another-high

-When you stay an economic expansion bull long enough, especially during a cycle when we have had two different political parties in the WhiteHouse, you eventually become the villain to some.
+When you stay an economic expansion bull long enough, especially during a cycle of two political parties in the White House, you eventually become the villain to some.
 I’m ok and all good with that.

 The Recession Red Flag Model Vs. The Housing Bubble

-First, I don’t care about that, because that is not what I do.
+First, I don’t care about that because that is not what I do.
 However, for the sake of conversation, I addressed this issue.

 Doesn’t jobless claims and the S&P 500 move hand in hand?
 Another duh!
 Yes, claims fall during the expansion and rise during a recession.
-Yes, claims are shallow right now but have been historically low for some time.
+Yes, claims are shallow but have been historically low for some time.
 This isn’t a valid reason to call for a recession.

 If you’re forcing me to give you something about stocks and economics.
 This is what I would say.
 If you’re an immediate recession bear, you don’t want to see the 10-year yield close above 1.94% and get follow-through selling.
 I have been stressing this level since the inversion happened in August.

-The inversion to me was bullish due to this premise, regarding the President and the trade war escalation.
+The inversion to me was bullish due to this premise regarding the President and the trade war escalation.

 Article here: